 M dot E dot Hinton at warwick dot ac dot uk

 Any questions about the module?
-Please do feel free to email me!
+Please email me.

 For 15 CATS